 Hey there!
 It has most definitely been awhile since I have posted updated content.
 I am not going to dwell and give my never ending list of excuses, but we will leave it at life has been WILD ride as of recently.
-Any who, as promised, here are five things I have learned from my puppy, Lulu, that you may also learn from a dog, your dog, your neighbors dog, and really any animal truly.
+Any who, as promised, here are three things I have learned from my puppy, Lulu, that you may also learn from a dog, your dog, your neighbors dog, and really any animal truly.
 ENJOYYYY!

 1. Wake up as soon as the sun is peeping through the window.
 Lulu sleeps in bed with me at night and I am not joking when I say she wakes up and is immediately ready to start the day.
 As soon as she hears the first bird chirp or a crack of sunlight, she is good to go.
 She hovers over my face and either just stares or nibbles at my chin (these nibbles become more ferocious very quickly if I do not respond to her on time).
 We get up and scurry over to the front door as she is still learning that she goes potty outside and not wherever she pleases.
 We walk around for around ten minutes before she plops in front of her food bowl and waits for me to bring her food (she is literally a princess and I am her servant this time of day).
 These details are besides the point, but they help to demonstrate my cause.
 Waking up as early and naturally as possible leaves us with more time in the day.
 Not only that, but it allows us to take our time and move at our own pace when we awake and are in no rush to scurry about our day.